ethcouple/dcl-genesis-build/README.md

 ## Grant

-This project is funded by the [Regenesis Grants Program Season 1](https://grants.dclregenesislabs.xyz/) (Tech Ecosystem track).
+This project has applied for the [Regenesis Grants Program Season 1](https://grants.dclregenesislabs.xyz/) (Tech Ecosystem track).

 ## License